SplendidPiePizza/EmptyWindowC/README.md

 # Empty Window

 This Is A Project which is just empty, no title no body no icon and nothing.
-You can use this for graphic designing or some meme template
+You can use this for graphic designing or some meme template.
+Compatible For Windows XP and Higher

 ## Compilation Instructions